Mega Man 7

 Picking up 6 months after the events of Mega Man 6, the plot involves the protagonist Mega Man once again attempting to stop the evil Dr. Wily, who uses a new set of Robot Masters to free himself from captivity and begin wreaking havoc on the world.
 Along with some help from his old friends, Mega Man finds potential allies in the mysterious robot pair Bass and Treble, who are later revealed to be in league with Wily.
-In terms of gameplay, Mega Man 7 follows the same classic action and platforming play style introduced in the 8-bit NES titles, but updates the graphics and sound of the series for the more powerful SNES.
+In terms of gameplay, Mega Man 7 follows the same play style introduced in the 8-bit NES titles, but updates the graphics and sound of the series for the more powerful SNES.

 According to its creators, Mega Man 7 was only in development for a short time before its release.
 Keiji Inafune handed off his duties to Hayato Kaji for this installment.
 Mega Man 7 has received mixed-to-positive reviews from critics.
-Although many considered it a competent game by itself, a majority of reviewers either called it a simple rehash of previous entries, or considered it inferior to Mega Man X, released on the SNES over a year earlier.
+Although many considered it a competent game by itself, many other reviewers thought that the series' formula had gone stale, as they criticized the game for not innovating enough from its predecessors and negatively compared it to the more inventive Mega Man X, released on the SNES over a year earlier, because of it.
 A sequel, Mega Man 8, was released in 1996.